 So, our article in the Daily Record came out today – a double page spread, under the headline ‘IN SICKNESS AND IN HEALTH IS A VOW AMBER HAS ALREADY TAKEN’.
 Hee!
-They used this picture, but they cropped it, blew it up to massive proportions, flipped it round, greyscaled it, and also: photoshopped it to make me look like some madcrazy snaggletoothed troll – THE SWINES.
+They used a picture that I’d thought looked OK at the time, but they cropped it, blew it up to massive proportions, flipped it round, greyscaled it, and also: photoshopped it to make me look like some madcrazy snaggletoothed troll – THE SWINES.

 But that’s not the strangest thing.
 The strangest thing is this: EVERYONE IS LOOKING AT ME.
 Everyone.
 I mean, I’ve had my picture in the paper before.
 Hell, when I was a reporter I was in the paper every other week: receiving massive cheques from politicians, launching bonnie baby competitions, getting dressed up in the strip of the local football team so we could express our “support“… And you know what?
 I never really thought about it, partly because it was a local paper, so only local people would see the pictures, and partly because I have no idea why.
 Maybe I was crazy.

 This paper, though, is a national red-top.
 It’s got a circulation of millions, and is probably the most widely-read daily newspaper in Scotland.
 Which is a bit…wow.
 I just keep thinking of all of those millions of people who have a picture of me and Terry in their houses today, who will have LOOKED AT ME, even if it was just while turning over the page and thinking, “Ewww, a snaggletoothed troll!”